CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/costing-material-and-resources/configuration/overview.md

 ### Restore Functions

-If items were added to the Item Master Data form when ProcessForce was not running, select Restore Item Costing and Resource Costing to populate the corresponding costing objects.
+If items were added to the Item Master Data form when CompuTec ProcessForce was not running, select Restore Item Costing and Resource Costing to populate the corresponding costing objects.

 ![Restore Functions](./media/overview/restore-costing.png)